ranSprd/medusa/README.md

 # Medusa

-Medusa can collect message published on a mqtt bus and map they in a prometheus compatible metric format.
+Medusa can collect messages published on an MQTT bus and convert them into a Prometheus-compatible metric format with minimal manual effort.

 ## Features